ECP-CANDLE/Supervisor/workflows/GA/README.md

 The output from each rank is redirected into `TURBINE_OUTPUT/out/out-*.txt`.
 Note that:

 - The highest rank is the ADLB server and is not used for model runs
-- The 2nd highest rank is used for the GA algorithm.
+- The 2nd highest rank is used for the GA algorithm
-- The remaining ranks are used for model runs.
+- The remaining ranks are used for model runs

 The output from the GA algorithm includes a log of algorithm parameters, per-generation statistics, timing information, and a final message about the best hyperparameter combination and its loss value.